amirmalekian/amirmalekian/README.md

 ## <img align="right" width='50%' alt="GIF" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>

 I'm a Passionate Software Engineer with over 6 years of experience crafting and enhancing web applications.
-I love Go and Python, and I build robust and scalable apps with Kafka, Redis, and Kubernetes.
+I love Go, Rust, and Python, and I build robust and scalable apps with Kafka, Redis, and Kubernetes.

 As a dedicated Software Engineer with a Bachelor's degree in Computer Science, I enjoy using my obsessive attention to detail and my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.